 - Blurring Lines: For Gen Z, accustomed to instant answers via apps, AI feels like a natural extension—but one that blurs lines between learning and laziness, contributing to underlying anxieties about authenticity and self-worth, further stoking AI anxiety and hopelessness.

 In light of these challenges, prioritizing self care and seeking therapy are essential steps for improving mental health and building resilience.
 Gen Z uses a holistic approach to mental health that incorporates self-care practices like mindfulness and exercise, which can be effective in managing stress and fostering emotional well-being.
+Promoting mental wellness is also a key goal in supporting students’ ability to cope with these challenges.

 Banning AI: A Recipe for Irrelevance and Worsening AI Anxiety?